A voice for

 Tea: The original health drink?

-So, is tea drinking good for you?
-As is so often the case when it comes interpreting the health sciences and the benefits, or risks,...
+Is tea drinking good for you?
+As is so often the case when it comes to interpreting the health sciences and the benefits, consensus isn’t...

 Your Ayurvedic menstrual cycle

 In Ayurveda, the menstrual cycle has its very own Vata, Kapha and Pitta stage.
-How can this help?
-If you can recognise which phase affects...
+There are differing strategies in terms of how you can support...

 What is detoxification?

-Traditional systems of healthcare have used purification and cleansing techniques for centuries, here we will find out more about what toxins are and how they...
+Traditional systems of healthcare have used cleansing techniques for centuries.
+We find out more about what toxins are and how detoxification works.

 Skin inflammations in Ayurveda